gopheracademy/gopheracademy-web/content/advent-2017/using-go-templates.md

 Using the `with` action, you can define variables that're available in that `with` block: `{{ with $x := <^>result-of-some-action<^> }} {{ $x }} {{ end }}`.

-Throughput the article, we're going to cover more complex actions, such as reading from array instead of struct.
+Throughput the article, we're going to cover more complex actions, such as reading from an array instead of struct.

 ## Parsing Templates

 The three most important and most frequently used functions are:

-* `New` — allocates new, undefinied template,
+* `New` — allocates new, undefined template,
 * `Parse` — parses given template string and return parsed template,
-* `Execute` — applies parsed template to the data structure and write result to the given writer.
+* `Execute` — applies parsed template to the data structure and writes result to the given writer.

 The following code shows above-mentioned functions in the action: